brave-experiments/psst-component/README.md

 # PSST Component

-For local testing, add this to your Profiles directory, under `lhhcaamjbmbijmjbnnodjaknblkiagon`.
+For local testing, add this "component" to your Profiles directory, under `lhhcaamjbmbijmjbnnodjaknblkiagon`.
+On MacOS, this is at `~/Library/Application\ Support/BraveSoftware/Brave-Browser-Development/`.

 ```
 lhhcaamjbmbijmjbnnodjaknblkiagon/1/